powercodeacademy/phrg-rails-project/README.md

 - Add tests.
 Start by adding `rspec` to your `Gemfile`, initializing it, and begin adding unit tests for your Models.
 Before you start, reach out to an instructor about getting some guidance for appropriate tests to add.

 - Add authorization to your application.
 In addition to a normal User, add a type of user with priveleges, like an Administrator.
 How might this difference in User type be stored?
+Nitro uses the [CanCanCan](https://github.com/CanCanCommunity/cancancan) library for authorization.
+Perhaps your project can too?

 - Research [Acts as State Machine](https://github.com/aasm/aasm) and see if it could be useful in your application.
 Nitro uses this library, so it's worth the investigation and time to apply it to your work.